BawdyAnarchist/quBSD/Future_Development.md

 		- possible you'll need early script (for symlinks) and later script (network, etc)
 		- Probably changing the swap space?
 	- 0vms will always gateway, like 0rootjails, for updates

-make sure to add the new variables to [-h] for: qb-start , stop, cmd,

 1. qubsd.sh
 	Fix the "net-firewall" switches.